beyond-sharepoint/beyond-sharepoint.github.io/_posts/2017-10-26-creating-an-email-enabled-list-in-O365-pt-2.md

 Now, add yourself (or the user who will be creating the flow) as a member of the Shared Mailbox.
 ![screenshot](/assets/media/2017-10-26-creating-an-email-enabled-list-in-O365-pt-2-02.png "Screenshot")

-Previously, we auto-forwarded messages to a 'Real' mailbox -- that's not needed anymore so at this point, we're done creating the Shared Mailbox.
+Previously, we auto-forwarded messages to a 'Real' mailbox.
+That's not needed anymore, so at this point, we're done creating the Shared Mailbox.
 Let's start building the MS Flow.

 Create the Microsoft Flow
 ---
 Now that our Shared Mailbox has been created, we can create a Microsoft flow that uses the new Shared Mailbox trigger to initiate a flow.

-Starting with a "Blank Flow" add the "When a new email arrives in a shared mailbox" trigger.
-This is the new trigger that has been added since my previous post.
+Start with a "Blank Flow" and add the "When a new email arrives in a shared mailbox" trigger.
+This is the new trigger that has been added to MS Flow earlier in the year.
 If we look at the description we see that it reads:

 ![screenshot](/assets/media/2017-10-26-creating-an-email-enabled-list-in-O365-pt-2-03.png "Screenshot")

 Sounds like just what we need.
-If we start typing the name of the Shared Mailbox I set up earlier, I can see that the Flow Trigger finds my Shared Mailbox that I created.
+If we add it and start typing the name of the Shared Mailbox I set up earlier, we can see that the trigger is able to find the Shared Mailbox that we created.
 Sweet!

 > Important: You must press the folder icon and select the inbox directly after selecting the shared mailbox, otherwise your flow won't be triggered.
 Also, the preview action has a bug where it auto-inserts a semi-colon at the end of the username, remove the semi-colon prior to clicking the folder icon.